 Soak up the sights of Tuscany

-Soak up the sights of Tuscany, on a charming rail holiday in the heart of the Italian countryside.
+Soak up the sights of Tuscany, on a charming rail vacation in the heart of the Italian countryside.
 Sample fine wines, explore Renaissance Florence, see the famous Leaning Tower of Pisa and discover Leonardo da Vinci's picturesque birthplace.

 After breakfast this morning, you have some free time to discover Turin under your own steam.
 The collection of busy piazzas and iconic Baroque buildings are a delight to explore.
 This afternoon, we continue our journey to the Tuscan countryside.
 The Villa San Paolo is our charming base in Tuscany.
 Located within sight of the UNESCO World Heritage village of San Gimignano, Villa San Paolo combines an authentic rural Tuscan atmosphere with superb country views and contemporary 4-Star accommodation.
 The rest of your day is free.